 FAQs: Shared Vs Managed WordPress Hosting

-There are some frequently asked question related to shared vs managed WordPress hosting you should know-
+There are some frequently asked questions related to shared vs managed WordPress hosting you should know-

 1. What is the difference between shared hosting and WordPress hosting?

 Shared hosting means that your website shares resources with other websites on the same server.
 The managed WordPress hosting service adds a set of additional services and performance tweaks to the regular WordPress hosting.

 A managed hosting plan is an excellent choice for those who have little or no knowledge of WordPress, servers, or other technical aspects of running a website.
 It can make your site safer and perform better, saving you time and worrying about it.
 As a bonus, you’ll be able to find assistance quickly.

 3. Should I buy WordPress hosting or shared hosting?